A project by Emilio Martínez Poppe

 Performance by members of the Municipal Employees Choral Ensemble.

-Panel Discussion: The Form of the City
+Civic Views: The Form of the City

-Wednesday, June 4 | 5:30 PM – 7 PM | City Hall Courtyard
+Wednesday, June 4 | 5:30 PM–7 PM | City Hall Courtyard

 A conversation between State Senator Nikil Saval and art and urban studies scholar Dr. Shannon Mattern on the architecture, design, and infrastructure of the city.
 They will discuss the reflexive relationship between spaces of civil servant work, the maintenance and delivery of public services, and the shifting perception of the public sector.